-The RS232 interface has the usual 9 pole SubD connector.
+The RS232 interface has the usual 9 pole Sub D connector.
 Via this bidirectional interface the scope can be controlled remotely or its settings may be transferred.
 In digital mode also the digitized and stored signals can be read out.
-The connection to a pc requires a 9 pole screened cable (1:1) of 3 m maximum length.
-The pinout is as follows:
+The connection with a PC requires a 9 pole screened cable (1:1) with less than 3 m length.
+The pin out is as follows:

+Pin

-Pin no. Function
+no. Function

-- Tx date from scope to external device
+- 2 Tx date from scope to external device

-- 2 3 Rx data from external device to scope
+- 3 Rx data from external device to scope

 - 7 CTS ready to transmit

 - 8 RTS ready to receive

-- ground (scope is connected to safety ground, safety class 5
+- 5 ground (scope is connected to safety ground, safety class I)

 - 9 + 5 V, max.
 400 mA

-The maximum signal on Tx, Rx, RTS and CTS is ±12 V. The RS-232 interface parameters are:
+The maximum signal on Tx, Rx, RTS and CTS is $\pm 12$ V. The RS-232 interface parameters are: